Welcome to Leeds University Library. We want to support you in your learning and this guide gives you the essentials to start using the Library.

 Library Search will give you all the information that you need to find material on the shelves in the Library or online.
 Most of the journal articles that you'll need to read will be available online; just follow the links from Library Search.

 You can use our self-issue machines to borrow and return books.
 You will need your student card!
-There are instructions on screen, and just ask Library staff if you need help.
+There are instructions on screen but please ask Library staff if you need help.

 To find out how many items you can borrow and for how long, and for more details about using the self-issue machines, see our website.

-Your library record is where you can view details of the items you have borrowed and any requests you have placed.
+Your library account is where you can view details of the items you have borrowed and any requests you have placed.

 Leeds University Library has a great selection of spaces where you can get down to work.

 Whether you need somewhere quiet to work alone, a place to work with friends, or even a bookable room to focus on group work, the Library has somewhere for you.